 Place the mouse in a supine position on a heated pad.
 Remove hair from the lower abdomen and disinfect the skin with betadine or chlorhexidine.

-NOTE: Ensure that the surgical field is free of incident hair to minimize post-operative infection.
+NOTE: To minimize post-operative infection, ensure that the surgical field is free of incident hair.

 Use a pair of surgical scissors to cut a 1 cm-long midline skin incision.
 Use a pair of blunt-ended scissors to carefully dissect the skin from the underlying peritoneal walls.